 The AEA – EAL works are structured, apart from its statutory organs – within committees responsible for different areas of activity of the Association.
-At its meeting on November 14, 2017, the Board of Directors decided to create new committees with the aim of better structuring and boosting our work.
+The Board of Directors decided to create new committees to better structure and boost our work.
 Please find below a description of existing and newly established committees.
-We invite all members to contact Committees at [email protected] and to participate actively in their works!
+We invite all members to contact Committees at [email protected] and to participate actively in their work!

-Scientific – European Law Committee is in charge to observe the developments of the legislation and case law in Europe, more specifically in European law, to establish and keep links with the European Instances and to suggest topics for new interesting events and seminars of high scientific standard.
-The Committee will elaborate on the scientific part of the events and if necessary assist the organizers by finding interesting and competent speakers.
-At the present time, the Scientific – European Law Committee has the following members: Prof. Philipp Zurkinden (chair), dr Thomas Simons, dr Iwona Wrońska, dr Dariusz Gibasiewicz, prof. Irakli Kandashvili.
-New candidates for membership will be welcome!
+Scientific – European Law Committee is in charge to observe the developments of the legislation and case law in Europe, more specifically in European law, to establish and keep links with the European Instances and to suggest topics for new exciting events and seminars of high scientific standard.
+The Committee will elaborate on the scientific part of the events and if necessary assist the organizers by finding exciting and competent speakers.
+At present, the Scientific – European Law Committee has the following members: Prof. Philipp Zurkinden (chair), dr Thomas Simons, dr Marzena Świstak, dr Iwona Wrońska, dr Dariusz Gibasiewicz, prof. Irakli Kandashvili.

 Mediation Committee established as a result of a very successful Mediation Webinar conducted in January 2021 promotes mediation as an effective tool for dispute resolution in various areas of law, shares knowledge and best practices on mediation among AEA-EAL members and beyond, initiates and drafts scientific conferences and practical workshops as well as cooperates with other organisation and entities on the field of ADR/ODR.
 Currently, the Committee consists of the following members: Prof. Irakli Kandashvili (chair), Iain G. Mitchell QC, Michel Forges, Paolo Sguotti, Anna Kaczyńska, Luiza Romanadze, Svetlana Sergeyeva and Djamshid Turdaliev.

 Marketing Committee has two principal goals: to promote AEA-EAL every time and everywhere, showing by various means the interest for a lawyer to join our Association and to promote our scientific activities to recruit a maximum of participants, and after the event/conference by a personal follow up of the lawyers showing an interest to join AEA-EAL.
-At the present time, the MC consists of 8 members: Juan Nunez, prof. Philipp Zurkinden, Monique Stengel, dr Christoph von Wilcken, Pawel Szcześniewski, Tornike Razmadze, Ewa Kusak.
-It is a real task force but it is only a beginning; the Committee wishes to have a member in each country within the scope of the AEA-EAL’s activity.
+At present, the MC consists of 8 members: Juan Nunez, prof. Philipp Zurkinden, Monique Stengel, dr Christoph von Wilcken, Pawel Szcześniewski, Tornike Razmadze, Ewa Kusak.
+It is a real task force but only the beginning; the Committee wishes to have a member in each country within the scope of the AEA-EAL’s activity.

 The Human Rights Committee was created to develop AEA-EAL policy and to undertake intervention in cases of endangering human rights and rule of law.
 The Committee is a platform to discuss, share information and plan for the future.
 The members of the Committee focus on the key points of scientific and professional policies and strategies, helping to define how we should encourage responsible conduct in political and legal decisions, to promote Human Rights at the world and European levels.
 The Committee consists of the following members: dr Dariusz Gibasiewicz, Zaza Khatiashvili, Małgorzata Miszewska, Mateusz Perkowski, Paolo Sguotti, Monique Stengel, Magdalena Witkowska